 - Use Textbook funds ONLY for classes currently enrolled in.

-- If placed on EOPS probation and continued to not comply with the Mutual Responsibility Contract student will be removed from the program at the end of the probation term.
+- If placed on EOPS intervention and continue to not comply with the Mutual Responsibility Contract student will be removed from the program at the end of the intervention term.

 - Notify EOPS of any changes in your name, address, or phone number.

 - Apply or renew FAFSA each year by March 2nd.

 - CARE students must ahere to specific requirements outlined by the CARE program.

 - Student is responsible for ensuring that they have a completed Progress Report when they attend their second contact appointment.
 Students taking on-line classes can download & email the Progress Report to the instructors at www.msjc.edu/eops (Blackboard grades are no longer accepted)

 - If you are part of DSPS, the student must provide EOPS with a reduced course load document signed by the DSPS authorized personnel if less than 12 units are recommended.
 Student will provide this documentation prior to the expiration of the document.

 NOTE: Failure to meet all 3 Counseling contacts will result in your dismissal from the EOPS program.
 Please schedule your appointments accordingly.